 Practitioners also are exposed to and attend to more positive than negative feedback.
 Because it can be considerably more interpersonally awkward and difficult, displeased clients can be less likely to communicate blame to their therapists than pleased clients are to express gratitude.
-At least as important, even when feedback is available, the normal self-serving biases of human judgment can mount a variety of defenses against egothreatening information while allowing more flattering information to arrive unfettered (Faust, 1986).
+At least as important, even when feedback is available, the normal self-serving biases of human judgment can mount a variety of defenses against ego-threatening information while allowing more flattering information to arrive unfettered (Faust, 1986).
 Moreover, hindsight bias can make poor outcomes seem inevitable rather than the result of judgment errors.
 Even if a case is handled badly and therapeutic change is either nil or negative, there are many ways that a clinician can deflect this otherwise negative feedback.
 For instance, one might console oneself with the fact that the prognosis is poor for individuals suffering from chronic posttraumatic stress disorder, and especially poor for those with a comorbid substance abuse disorder.
 Even the most honestly self-critical therapist may not be able to distinguish the effects of some subtle errors in judgment from the effects of prior difficulties that ordinarily are not amenable to treatment.
 The net result of ambiguous feedback, time delay in the receipt of feedback, the scarcity of negative feedback, and hindsight bias is that there may be precious few opportunities to learn through experience.

-Given these factors, it should not be terribly surprising that the accuracy of clinical judgment tends not to improve with clinical experience (Garb,

-1989; see also Chapter 3 for a discussion of clinical judgment).
-This is consistent with what Dawes (1994) refers to as the myth of expanding expertise.
+Given these factors, it should not be surprising that research fails to support the belief that the accuracy of clinical judgment improves with clinical experience (Garb, 1989).
+Dawes (1994) characterizes this belief as the myth of expanding expertise.
 Many people-clinicians included-simply assume that skills improve with experience and fail to consider the requirements for such learning to occur.
 Whereas skills acquired through rote memorization can be assessed relatively directly and easily, those built through experiential learning are considerably more difficult to assess.
 In place of reliable and valid measures of genuine improvement in clinical judgment, the myth of expanding expertise may fill the void with the presumption of gains attributable to experiential learning.